RobTillaart/I2C_EEPROM/README.md

 - **uint16_t readBlock(uint16_t memoryAddress, uint8_t \* buffer, uint16_t length)**
 read length bytes into buffer starting at specified memory address.
 Returns the number of bytes read, which should be length.
+The user is responsible that the used buffer can hold length bytes.

 ### Verify functions